ftntcorecse/ftnt-ansible-docs/docs/faz_modules/faz_device.rst

     def faz_delete_device(faz, paramgram):
         """
-        This method deletes a device from the FMGR
+        This method deletes a device from the FAZ
         """
         datagram = {
             "adom": paramgram["adom"],